 Alongside undergraduate and taught postgraduate students from across the HASS departments and faculties, there is a lively student research culture.
-Recent research degrees have been written, for example, on ‘the literary and the sublime in Bolaño’s “Los detectives salvajes” and Vila-Mata’s “Trilogy of the writer”‘ (2015); ‘localized nationalisms in postrevolutionary America’ (2014); ‘a Hegelian alternative to naturalism’ (2014); and ‘sacred space in Latium Vetus’ (2014).
+Recent research degrees have been written, for example, on ‘Finitude and Transcendence’ in the thought of Paul Ricoeur (2020), ‘Islamist party mobilization: Tunisia’s Ennahda and Algeria’s HMS compared, 1989-2014’ (2019), ‘The Muslim princely states and decolonisation of India’ (2018), ‘the literary and the sublime in Bolaño’s “Los detectives salvajes” and Vila-Mata’s “Trilogy of the writer”‘ (2015); ‘localized nationalisms in postrevolutionary America’ (2014); ‘a Hegelian alternative to naturalism’ (2014); and ‘sacred space in Latium Vetus’ (2014).

-The HASS Group hosts an annual symposium dinner event where an invited speaker presents on a topical subject of academic and interdisciplinary interest to students and the senior membership; the annual Kathleen Hughes Memorial Lecture on a theme in Anglo-Saxon, Norse and Celtic studies; and an annual HASS Dinner – amongst other events.
+The HASS Group hosts an annual symposium dinner event where an invited speaker presents on a topical subject of academic and interdisciplinary interest to students and the senior membership and the annual Kathleen Hughes Memorial Lecture on a theme in Anglo-Saxon, Norse and Celtic studies – amongst other events.